solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 We can access configuration fields in two ways.
 - by accessing method `ctx.Config` which implements simplified access to configuration values
-- by accessing method `ctx.RawConfig` which returns JSON object that needs to be manually unmarshaled to user-defined.
+- by accessing method `ctx.RawConfig` which returns JSON object (bytes) that needs to be manually unmarshaled.

 In this chapter we will use first method.
 Second one will be presented in [Chapter 9](/tutorial/09-config/README.md) **TODO**linktoanchor**

-Let's create a helper method which read `format` field:
+Let's create a helper method which reads `format` field:
 ```go
 func (s simpleCollector) format(ctx plugin.Context) string {
 	fm, _ := ctx.Config("format")